 The OLA framework defines the service quality levels and the responsibilities of delivering quality services to the end users.
 The OLAs have been defined as middleware independent as possible to be applied to the middleware stacks currently in use in the infrastructure.
 With the integration of other middleware types in the EGI infrastructure, the OLAs may be updated to be compatible with the new services, as part of an evolution process developed within the OMB.

-As the GOCDB service groups are widely deployed by the NGIs to group their global services, and the need availability calculation tools are extended, it will be possible to extend the RP OLA to include more core services in the RP OLA, on top of the Top-BDII, to have a more precise picture of the quality level of the service provisioning.
+As the GOCDB service groups are widely deployed by the RPs to group their global services, and the need availability calculation tools are extended, it will be possible to extend the RP OLA to include more core services in the RP OLA, on top of the Top-BDII, to have a more precise picture of the quality level of the service provisioning.

 The main task for the next months will be the definition of the EGI.eu OLA, which will set the service level for the EGI Global services, together with the deployment of monitoring tools to calculate the availability and reliability statistics for the central tools.